 4 medium |

-Punzi Significance showed that b-tags strongly reduces the background, while leaving most of signal events, when increasing from 1 to 4 b-tags.
+Studies with Punzi Significance showed that b-tags strongly reduces the background, while leaving most of signal events, when increasing from 1 to 4 b-tags.
 For loose b-tags, the significance increases the more b-tags are aplied.
 For medium b-tags, 4 tags reduces the signal so much that it becomes less efficient.

 To test the effectiveness of N-subjetiness, a cut τ21 < 0.5 on both jets is applied to all different b-tagging categories.
 Independent of b-tagging cut, the N-subjetiness reduces signal by a factor of 1.3, and QCD roughly by a factor of 3, being considered uncorrelated.

-The used categories for limit-setting (via CLs techniques
+The used categories for limit-setting (via CLs techniques 1 and 2

-2) are:
+) are:

 In order to put exact limits on the production cross section of a heavy resonance, several feasibility studies have been done to get more accurate background estimations.